HumanSignal/label-studio/docs/source/tags/ranker.md

 ```
 ### Example

-Example JSON task to use to see the Ranker tag in action
+Example JSON task to use to see the Ranker tag in action.

 ```json
 [{